userfriendly/cbiguides/README.md

 ### Recommended

-To be able to follow the installation instructions in this document we recommend that you have Git installed and have access to your webspace via Secure Shell (SSH).
+To be able to follow the installation instructions in this document we recommend that you have Git installed and have access to your web space via Secure Shell (SSH).

 While it is also possible to upload a copy of the codebase via FTP, it is